 Success Criteria Checklist

-1.2.2Captions (prerecorded)AYesYes
+1.2.2Captions (pre-recorded)AYesYes

-1.2.3Audio description or alternative content to media (already included)AYesYes
+1.2.3Audio description or media alternative content (pre-recorded)AYesYes

 1.3.2Meaningful orderAYesYes